dciccale/openhiringmatrix/README.md

 ## Open Source

 The OHM is an open-source project, and we encourage companies to adopt and adapt this framework to their specific needs.
-By using OHM, companies can:
+We also welcome contributions to enhance and expand the OHM to better serve the hiring process.

 ## Web Application